Shahganj Junction railway station

-Shahganj Junction is located in Shahganj town, Jaunpur, Uttar Pradesh.
+Shahganj Junction Railway Station is a NSG-3 category railway station located in Shahganj town, Jaunpur, Uttar Pradesh.
 It is the largest and busiest railway station in Jaunpur District, followed by the Jaunpur Junction Railway Station.
 It falls under the Northern Railway zone's Lucknow railway division.
+The station code is SHG.
+The station has a total of four platforms as of 28 October 2024, with three more platforms under construction.